Debra Silverstein: Aldermanic career

 In 2016, Silverstein and Mayor Rahm Emanuel announced plans for a new library and senior housing facility in the 50th Ward.
 A partnership between Chicago Public Library and Chicago Housing Authority, Northtown Apartments and the new Northtown Branch Library are located at 6800 N. Western Avenue.
-The project was designed by Perkins + Will and to feature 44 apartments designated for senior use on top of a 16,000 square foot library.
-The library was scheduled to be open in December 2018, but actually opened on March 5, 2019, while apartment construction continued.
+The project was designed by Perkins + Will and features 44 apartments designated for senior use on top of a 16,000 square foot library.
+The library opened on March 5, 2019.

+Legislation

+Silverstein has passed many major pieces of legislation during her administration, including: